telerik/ajax-docs/controls/htmlchart/appearance-and-styling/labels-and-titles-font-settings.md

 # Labels and Titles Font Settings

-This Help article describes how to set a number of properties that let you change the fonts, colors, size, margin, etc., of labels, titles, and legends in a **RadHtmlChart**. **Example 1** shows how to set four different fonts plus different colors and size, eventually creating	**Figure 1**.
+This Help article describes how to set a number of properties that let you change the fonts, colors, size, margin, etc., of labels, titles, and legends in  the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx). **Example 1** shows how to set four different fonts plus different colors and size, eventually creating	**Figure 1**.

 ## Setting Text Styles for Titles and Labels